jimchen2/jimchen2.github.io/blog/wandering/Instruction.md

 Sometimes classes are beneficial, however, most times, sitting in a classroom is unbearable.

 I choose whether or not I go to classes.

-## Schedule

-Based on the following, my daily schedule should be

-- 5 am wake up
-- 5-7 study
-- 7 am morning run
-- 9-11 study (adjustable)
-- 2-4 study (adjustable)
-- 4-8 free time (adjustable)
-- 8 pm sleep

-Sometimes when I get activities I take a day off and study for 3 hours.
-Usually I try to stick to this schedule.

 ## Poetry and Songs and Movies